To live and to learn together

 We, for example, support each other when it comes to learning the old languages or by answering all the different questions that come up over the course of our studies.
 In this sense it is of great value that we have students of different semesters and subjects living in the Stift.
 Furthermore, the house really benefits from the resident’s interests, which they share with each other through different ‘Stift-exercises’, like Latin practices, or Darts, chess and watching ‘Tatort’ together.

 As a house of study and training center for religious studies, the Stift offers its residents academic support and advice through the Stiftsinspektor.
 In the context of the range of courses of the theology department the Inspektor also offers a course in the Stift, which pertain to their area of specialty.
 The residents of the Stift have access to a seminar room, as well as a furnished in-house library with over a thousand different titles.

 While classes are in session, the Stift community is shaped largely by the student led government.
 Monday through Friday, the residents of the Stift share communal lunch and dinner together.
 Three days of the week, following lunch, a short plenum takes place in which all concerns pertaining to life in the Stift are handled.
 These plenums are the heart of our self-government.
 They are organized and led by a council, which consists of the Stiftsinspektor and elected residents from the Stift.
 The council is responsible for all current business and questions pertaining to planning and Stift activities.

-Your Room in the Stift
+Your involvement in the Stift

-Living in the Stift is rent-free; however, conditional to receiving the scholarship is a monthly energy fee of 78 Euro.
-While classes are in session there is a monthly fee of 115 Euro for the communal lunches and dinners (Stiftsrate).
-A fee of 15 Euro per month is collected during the semester holiday, which amounts to approximately 140 Euro for the year.
+Living in the Stift is rent-free; however, conditional to receiving the scholarship is a monthly energy fee of 92 Euro.
+While classes are in session there is a monthly fee of 100 Euro for the communal lunches and dinners (Stiftsrate), as well as a fee of 18 Euro for the student led self-government.